jsutixvdatascyj5/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are the most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your tasks in this way, you can better understand the overall scope of the project and make better decisions about how to allocate your resources.

 Next, use version control systems, like Git, to keep track of your code and collaborate with others.
 These tools will ensure that your changes are always saved and that you don't lose work if you accidentally save over something important.
 Additionally, using version controls allows you and your team to easily merge changes and fix conflicts if they arise.

+# 2023-11-21
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while acknowledging that there will always be unexpected ways in which users may interact with or attempt to use the program.
+It also humorously implies that as programmers continue to improve their craft, users may simultaneously find new ways to stumble upon errors or cause malfunctions.